 Your completed application must include the following items:

-The online MFT consists of 24 graduate-level courses.
+The online MFT consists of 24 graduate-level courses taught by experts in the field.

 Sample courses include: